 As of Nov 9, 2017, Greenrope is still creating what I consider "ugly" ads in the continued "Greenrope vs Infusionsoft" saga as you can see by their ad below.

-From GreenRope's own site they say:
+From GreenRope's own site a few years back they said:

 GreenRope also doesn't charge a non-refundable setup fee (we do offer Quick Start packages if you would like dedicated consulting or creative help getting started)."
 The cruelest thing you can do a busy, easily-distracted entrepreneur is say "Here, take all the software you want and learn it when you have time."
 Give me a break.
 We are all busy.
 My time is money.
 If I can pay someone $999 to $1,999 and have them show me 10-100 little tips, tricks, nuances and optimization strategies to make me efficient and effective that is an investment.
 It's a trick, a ruse, a gambit to say "we don't charge for setup" then steer you to not one, not two, not three but FOUR QuickStart packages with four a la carte options where "**additional costs may apply if not completed 30 days from the date of purchase**."